mattmcnabb/mattmcnabb.github.io/_posts/2017-03-12-O365-PowerShell-On-Linux.md

 [ConnectCompliance]: https://technet.microsoft.com/en-us/library/mt587092(v=exchg.160).aspx
 [ProgBar]: /assets/img/O365linuxProgBar.png

 This Wednesday Microsoft announced the release of PowerShell 6.0 Alpha 17.
 One new feature in particular intrigued, and that's the capability to [connect to custom remoting configurations](https://github.com/PowerShell/psl-omi-provider/releases/tag/v1.0.0.18).
 This opens up the possibility of connecting to an Exchange endpoint, including Office 365.
-I manage Office 365 on a daily basis so I decided to give this a try from Linux just to see how and if it works.
+I just had to give this a try to see how and if it works.
 My set up for testing is a Hyper-V VM with Ubuntu 16.04 installed, and I installed PowerShell directly from the [Github releases page](https://github.com/PowerShell/PowerShell/releases/tag/v6.0.0-alpha.17).

 Here's how you can create an implicit remoting connection to Exchange Online: